theauraimpact/golden-runway-framework/README.md

 * **Safety:** Assets in the Trust are protected from the Company's creditors.
 If the company goes bankrupt, the severance money is safe.
 > **🌍 International Note:**
 > The Golden Runway framework is designed to scale across borders.
 While the specific funding vehicle changes by jurisdiction, the core promise (pre-funded security) remains constant.
 > While "VEBA" is a specific US tax term, **Model A (Trust-Based Funding)** is a globally valid strategy.
-> *For details on adapting this framework outside the US, please email theauraimpact@gmail.com
+> *For details on adapting this framework outside the US, Send email to theauraimpact@gmail.com

 ### 3. The "Contribution Holiday"
 The plan aligns incentives.
 If retention is high and the Trust becomes overfunded (e.g., >125%), the Company gets a "premium holiday," effectively rewarding the organization for keeping its people.